LosAltosHacks/los-altos-hacks/README.md

 2. Install [NVM](https://github.com/nvm-sh/nvm) to manage node versions.
 3. Run `nvm use`
 4. Run `npm install` to download versions of formatters and linters etc
 5. Install format-on-save plugins for your favorite editors that will use local Prettier and ESLint.
-Otherwise, run them with `npx [cmd] [args]`.
+Otherwise, run them regularly with `npx [cmd] [args]`.
 6. Follow the instructions for the project you work on next.

+Before pushing commits, ensure they pass style and lint checks by running `./scripts/stylecheck.sh` from the root directory.